Part 1: Flashes of brilliance

 You can have wakeup calls… they are always disruptive, and they never look like opportunities: but many of them are.

-At some point every session of the 67 step program can become an opportunity… but mostly it is cumulative in nature… not much, not much, not much, not much…. wow.
+At some point every single session of the Playground, every single partner call, or every step in the 67 step program can become an opportunity… but mostly it is not every session, the results are cumulative in nature… Don’t see it, don’t see it, don’t see it…. wow.
 What was that?!